ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

-Weber-Aufderhar held company "all hands" meetings every Tuesday, meetings where the entire company gathered to hear updates from mostly leadership but also others within the company as well.
+Runolfsdottir Group held company "all hands" meetings every Tuesday, meetings where the entire company gathered to hear updates from mostly leadership but also others within the company as well.
 You probably do something similar at your work place, if maybe at a different cadence.
-Weber-Aufderhar being a smallish, largely remote, under 100 employee company at the time, this was easy enough to do every week.
+Runolfsdottir Group being a smallish, largely remote, under 100 employee company at the time, this was easy enough to do every week.

 The first two weeks I mostly listened and didn't really run `the_gg_move`, but on that Tuesday, if I had roommates I'm sure they would have wondered why I was talking out loud while my speakers were clearly playing audio of my co workers speaking out loud in a meeting, and it sounds like we're having two separate conversations, albeit at times where it feels like both are listening to each other cautiously such to wonder if that group of people and or weird guy over there is listening to me or them, respectively.